Art (Fine Art)

 Future Career Opportunities

-Many students go on to study art & design at pre-degree foundation level or a BA degree.
-Further study and career opportunities include: art & design, art history, surface pattern design, fine art, 3D design, teaching, architecture and museum or gallery curator, as well as wider opportunities in creative industries including fashion and advertising.
+Many students go on to study art and design at pre-degree foundation level or a BA degree.
+Further study and career opportunities include: game designers, concept art creator, FX designer, 3D design, teaching, architecture and museum or gallery curator, artist as well as wider opportunities in creative industries including fashion and advertising.

 Why study at The Sixth Form Bolton?

-Throughout your time at The Sixth Form, you will build up an innovative and exciting portfolio of work which will support you in progressing onto university or the world or work.
-We have excellent progression rates to higher education and well established links with prestigious universities.
+Throughout your time at The Sixth Form, you will build up an innovative and exciting portfolio of work which will support you in progressing onto university or the world of work.
+We have excellent progression rates to higher education and well-established links with prestigious universities.